28th October 2019

 “Curlew numbers rose by 10% per year, golden plover up by 16% per year and snipe increased by 21%.
 Furthermore 60 years of heather loss was halted and over 600 hectares were restored.
 In contrast a GWCT study done on Muirkirk & North Lowther Uplands, where keeping has sharply declined, found an 84% drop in golden plover population, 88% drop in lapwing and 61% drop in curlew.

 “Hen Harriers have had a record breeding season and 11 out of the 12 successful nests this year in England have been on moorland managed by gamekeepers for grouse shooting and there also have been encouraging reports on Merlin and Peregrine Falcon.
-A survey of 14 grouse moors on the North York Moors revealed they hosted at least 25 nests of Merlin in 2019.“
+Reported sightings from 14 grouse moors by gamekeepers on the North York Moors revealed 25 pairs of Merlin displaying breeding behaviour.
+At least 56 young Merlin were observed on the wing suggesting a high rate of successful fledging.
+Ten of the possible 25 nests were ringed by the local BTO licensed ringer.

 “Whilst wildlife crime remains an issue – one incident anywhere is too many – significant improvements are being made.
 The recent joint effort, between Northumbria police and local gamekeepers, to help find Rosie, a satellite tagged Hen Harrier that stopped transmitting, proves the value of collaboration with locals and stakeholders on the ground.”